The best graphics cards for PC gaming

-That simple question cuts to the core of what people hunting for a new graphics card look for: The most oomph they can afford.
-Sure, the technological leaps behind each new GPU can be interesting on their own, but most everyone just wants to crank the detail settings on Far Cry and get right to playing.
+That simple question cuts to the core of what people hunting for a new graphics card look for: the most oomph they can afford.
+Sure, the technological leaps behind each new GPU can be interesting on their own, but most everyone just wants to crank up the detail settings on Battlefield and get right to playing.

 Let us make it easy for you.
 We’ve tested damned near every major GPU that has hit the streets over the past couple of years, from $100 budget cards to $1,200 luxury models.
 Our knowledge has been distilled down into this article—a buying guide with recommendations on which graphics card to buy, no matter what sort of experience you’re looking for.

 Note: There are customized versions of every graphics card from a slew of vendors.
 For example, you can buy different Radeon RX 570 models from Sapphire, XFX, Asus, MSI, and PowerColor.

 We’ve linked to our formal review for each recommendation, but the buying links lead to models that stick closely to each graphics card’s MSRP.
 Spending extra can get you hefty out-of-the-box overclocks, beefier cooling systems, and more.
 Check out our “What to look for in a custom card” section below for tips on how to choose a customized card that’s right for you.

 - The Nvidia GeForce RTX 2070 launched on October 17.
 There’s no word yet of lower-priced RTX graphics cards, or mobile RTX chips.

 - If you buy a Radeon graphics card from an authorized retailer before November 3, AMD will toss in free keys for three PC games: Assassin’s Creed: Odyssey, Strange Brigade, and Star Control: Origins.

 Best budget graphics card